hono-protocol/docs.honoprotocol.com/xhono-token/vote-and-claim.md

 * **You control the split.** Pool weights are set by how much xHONO users stake **to each pool**.
 * **xHONO Pool pays stakers.** Payouts are algorithmic: **amount staked × time staked** (while your xHONO remains staked).
-* **DAO Pool does not pay out yet.** It’s a treasury for future deployments designed to grow protocol revenue.
+* **DAO Pool is for future growth.** It’s a treasury for future deployments designed to grow protocol revenue.